vidiff/vidiff-documentation-and-issues/README.md

 ### baseUrl

 A string containing the URL your scenario will execute against.
 Use it to transition routes.
 It should be different accross stages.

+### log

+A log function.
+Logs appear on the build page in our app.
+Logs are prefixed with a string to identify the capability.

 ## Using Vidiff to run functionnal tests